One Assassination Under God – Chapter 1: Composition and style

-"Nod If You Understand" is one of the heaviest songs on the record. with numerous reviews comparing it to the material found on the band's 1996 album Antichrist Superstar.
+"Nod If You Understand" is one of the heaviest songs on the record, with numerous reviews comparing it to the material found on the band's 1996 album Antichrist Superstar.
 Sputnikmusic said the track "goes into full-blown Antichrist Superstar mode", and called it a "declaration of war on all his detractors".
 KNAC said the song contains the "rage and theatricality" of Antichrist Superstar, while AllMusic called the song "rabid".
 Blabbermouth described it as a mixture of industrial and punk rock with metal riffs.
 New Transcendence said the song finds the band returning to their industrial metal roots, and that the song's lyric is "filled with dark imagery and social commentary."
 Sonic Abuse said the song "impressively recaptures the raw energy of Manson's early work", calling it one of the album's "finest moments".
 Spotlight Report said the track is "exactly what fans have been waiting and hoping for", while Metal Planet Music said of the song: "This is it.
 This is what this album needed to be."

 "As Sick as the Secrets Within" is a synthesizer-led goth rock song, with the lyric exploring themes of addiction and self-destruction.
 Sputnikmusic said the lyric examines a life "wrought in addiction and not worth much of anything."
-They praised Manson's vocal and Bates's production, noting the song implements styles from several of the band's previous albums.
+They praised Manson's vocal and Bates' production, noting the song implements styles from several of the band's previous albums.
 They dubbed it the "best" and "most emotionally charged" track the band had released since Holy Wood.
 Sonic Abuse said the song is an example of where Manson's "more theatrical sensibilities combine with Tyler Bates's strengths as a composer".
 They said the song "takes the astringent guitars of The Pale Emperor as a starting point", but takes "a surprising left step into Mechanical Animals territory via 'Coma White'".
 Metal Planet Music described it as a "wonderful mix of sharp vocals, loud monstrous guitar, gentle piano and a sturdy smack of percussion".
 Spotlight Report said the song is "definitely the best Manson has been for quite some time and damn it sounds good."

-The lyric of "Sacrilegious" examines a perceived hypocrisy of religion, in which the death of a savior is glorified.
+The lyrics of "Sacrilegious" examines a perceived hypocrisy of religion, in which the death of a savior is glorified.
 Manson instead argues: "You should have treated your saviors better."
-It is one of the more upbeat songs on the record, featuring a driving rhythm and a catchy chorus, and elements of alternative rock and industrial music.
 AllMusic called it "bouncy pop-metal".
 Numerous reviews compared it to "The Beautiful People", while KNAC compared it to the Antichrist Superstar song "Mister Superstar".